 The Lasting Appeal

-Resident Evil HD Remaster is available now for for PC, PS3, PS4, Xbox 360 & Xbox One.
-Thanks go out to Capcom for supplying the game and assets used in this review.
+Dynasty Warriors 8 Empires is available now from all good retailers for PS3, PS4, Xbox One & PC.
+Thanks go out to Tecmo for supplying the Game & Assets used in this review.
 Be sure to let us know your thoughts on this review in the comments section below and be sure to stay tuned to UGNN for all your gaming news and reviews and be sure to follow us on Facebook,Twitter and YouTube.

 Review By Jonnie Dixon